martinelli winery

 VARIETALS PLANTEDChardonnay, Pinot Noir, Zinfandel, Syrah

-SOIL INFORMATIONJosephine’s with lots of Franciscan shale
+SOIL INFORMATIONJosephine’s with Franciscan shale

 SOIL CHARACTERISTICSWell drained, thin soils that are non-vigorous